lorenzo-crippa/GV217/README.md

 # GV217
-Conflict Analysis (GV217) - Department of Government, University of Essex
+## Department of Government, University of Essex
+## Conflict Analysis

 **Materials for the 2019/20 academic year**